 While the rate cut means lower returns for investors, it’s hoped that lower rates will make Lending Crowd more attractive to borrowers.
 It is certainly a challenge for P2P Lending platforms to balance out the interests of investors and borrowers, and I’d say Lending Crowd’s rates are still very attractive to investors.

 Lending Crowd uses a statistic called Net Average Return (NAR) to measure an investor’s overall pre-tax returns on the platform, taking into account interest earned, fees, and any loan write-offs.
 The platform’s average NAR as at June 2018 was 11.95%, but they have not provided an average NAR since then.
-I’ve asked Lending Crowd for up-to-date figures and will update this article once I get a response.

 My experience – What returns did I get?